cnio-bu/bollito/tutorials/pbmc/README.md

 ### Main configuration file (config.yaml)

-We have now successfully configured our input data.
-Let's now configure resources and parameters that the pipeline needs in order to correctly process the data.
+Once we have configured our input data, we should configure the resources and parameters that the pipeline needs in order to correctly process the data.
+These parameters shouldn't be all configured at once.
+Instead, users should consider the outputs of each rule in order to correctly set the configuration parameters for the following one.

-The configuration file features a large amount of parameters.
-Out of these we will only be adjusting the ones needed to correctly process our current dataset, and to obtain the results we are after.

 #### Required files